Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-INTRODUCTION: The equity-focused ILANA study evaluated feasibility, acceptability, appropriateness of delivering on-label two-monthly cabotegravir and rilpivirine (CAB+RPV) injections for HIV-1 therapy in clinics and community settings.
-METHODS: The study, which mandated inclusive recruitment, was conducted May-December 2022 at six UK sites.
-Injections were delivered in clinic (months 1-6), and in clinic or community setting according to patient choice (months 6-12).
-Surveys were completed at baseline, M4 and M12 using validated measures for feasibility (FIM), acceptability (AIM), and appropriateness (IAM).
-Primary endpoint: proportion of participants agreeing that the injection and community setting were feasible (FIM>4) at M12.
+Introduction The equity-focused Implementing Long-Acting Novel Antiretrovirals study evaluated feasibility, acceptability, appropriateness of delivering on-label 2-monthly cabotegravir and rilpivirine (CAB + RPV) injections for human immunodeficiency virus (HIV)-1 therapy in clinics and community settings.
+Methods The study, which mandated inclusive recruitment, was conducted May-December 2022 at 6 UK sites.
+Injections were delivered in clinic (month [M] 1-6) and in clinic or community setting according to patient choice (M6-12).
+Surveys were completed at baseline, M4, and M12 using validated measures for feasibility (FIM), acceptability (AIM), and appropriateness (IAM).
+Primary endpoint: proportion of participants agreeing that the injection and community setting were feasible (FIM ≥4) at M12.
 Fourteen participants completed interviews at baseline and M12.
-RESULTS: Community settings offered by sites included: home visits (n=3), HIV support organisations (n=2), community clinic (n=1).
-Of 114 participants,54% were female, 70% racially minoritised and 40% aged >50.
-27/114 chose to receive injections in community settings.
+Results Community settings offered by sites included: home visits (n = 3), HIV support organizations (n = 2), and community clinic (n = 1).
+Of 114 participants, 54% were female, 70% racially minoritized, and 40% aged ≥50 years.
+A total of 27/114 chose to receive injections in community settings.
 FIM/AIM/IAM scores at M12 were high for the injection (79.0-87.4%) and lower for the community setting (44.2-47.4%) overall.
 Subgroup analyses indicated differences in scores by gender and ethnicity.
 Among those who attended the community, FIM/AIM/IAM scores for the community setting at M12 were high (73.1-80.8%).
 Concerns about stigma, inconvenience, and losing access to trusted clinicians negatively influenced perceptions of receiving injections at community settings, amongst other factors.
-CONCLUSION: CAB+RPV injections were considered highly feasible, acceptable, and appropriate, however few chose community delivery.
+Conclusions CAB + RPV injections were considered highly feasible, acceptable, and appropriate; however, few chose community delivery.
 Those that chose community delivery found it highly acceptable and feasible.
-Further exploration of CAB+RPV delivery in alternative community sites not offered (e.g. primary care or pharmacies) is warranted.
+Further exploration of CAB + RPV delivery in alternative community sites not offered (eg, primary care, pharmacies) is warranted.

 Original publication